Hitotsubashi University and OIST partner to launch an internship program

 Hitotsubashi University offers an MBA program in English for working professionals in the School of International Corporate Strategy (ICS).
 Nearly 80% of the students are non-Japanese and the program is rich in internationality.
 ICS was ranked as the #1 international business school in Japan by QS Global MBA Rankings 2022.

 In its inaugural year, the OIST-Hitotsubashi Internship Program matched 5 MBA students from Hitotsubashi University ICS with 5 innovative research projects and startups from OIST.
-MBA students will spend up to 10 weeks on-site in Okinawa throughout the Summer and Fall, working shoulder-to-shoulder with OIST inventors and entrepreneurs to assist in the commercial development of their scientific discoveries.
+MBA students will spend up to 10 weeks on-site in Okinawa between August and October, working shoulder-to-shoulder with OIST inventors and entrepreneurs to assist in the commercial development of their scientific discoveries.

 Depending on the project or startup’s stage of development, the interns may work on market analysis, business model development, fundraising strategy, or make customer connections.
 Interns are also matched with mentors and have access to professional development training at OIST, such as seminars on intellectual property.